Legal

 22. Principal Services

-22.4 CODEX Freight's liability will not exceed the amount CODEX Freight recovers from the responsible Subcontractor, unless mandatory law provides otherwise or Loss is caused by CODEX Freight's own gross negligence, fraud, criminal conduct or wilful misconduct.
+22.4 Codex Freight’s liability will not exceed the amount Codex Freight recovers from the responsible Subcontractor, unless mandatory law provides otherwise or Loss is caused by Codex Freight’s own negligence, fraud or wilful misconduct.

 23. Sea and Air Carriage